How do you become a root user in Ubuntu?

 In Linux, there is always a super user called root.
 This is the super admin account that can do anything and everything with the system.
 It can access any file and run any command on your Linux system.

 With great power comes great responsibility.
-Root user gives you complete power over the system and hence it should be used with great cautious.
+Root user gives you complete power over the system and hence it should be used with great caution.
 Root user can access system files and run commands to make changes to the system configuration.
 And hence, an incorrect command may destroy the system.

 This is why Ubuntu and other Ubuntu-based distributions lock the root user by default to save you from accidental disasters.